 What Is a Sleep Study?

 A sleep study is a test that measures how well you sleep and is used to diagnose sleep disorders.
 Dr. Kennedy or your general physician may refer you to a sleep specialist if they suspect you are a chronic snorer or have other symptoms of sleep apnea.
 The sleep specialist may be a neurologist, pulmonologist, otolaryngologist or other type of medical professional with special training in the diagnosis and treatment of sleep disorders.

 A sleep study can be performed at home or in a sleep laboratory under the direct supervision of a sleep specialist.
 Special equipment will be used to record your heart rate, blood pressure, eye movements and brain activity while you sleep.
 Your chest movements, the amount of oxygen in your blood, airflow through your nose, blood pressure and snoring while you sleep will also be measured.
 The sleep specialist will also pay close attention to the number of breathing cessations during your sleep to determine whether sleep apnea is present.

 The information gathered by the sleep specialist will be evaluated and used to determine the presence and severity of sleep disorders, and an appropriate course of treatment.

 Contact Turnagain Dental

-For more information about the detection or treatment of sleep apnea, don’t hesitate to contact Turnagain Dental and request an appointment with Dr. Green.
+For more information about the detection or treatment of sleep apnea, don’t hesitate to contact Turnagain Dental and request an appointment with Dr. Kennedy.
 Call or email our office today.